DharmeshParmar21/Inventory-Dashboard-PowerBI/README.md

 ---

 ## 📌 Project Overview
-This project presents an **Inventory Management and Sales Analytics Dashboard** built using Power BI.
-It consolidates inventory and sales data to deliver actionable insights on product performance, revenue trends, and brand-level analysis through interactive visuals.
+This project presents an Inventory Management and Sales Analytics Dashboard developed using Power BI.
+The solution integrates inventory and sales data to provide clear visibility into product performance, revenue trends, and brand-level insights through interactive visuals.

 ---